Compositional equivalences based on Open pNets: Semantics of Open pNets

 The semantics of open pNets allows us to prove two crucial properties relating pNet composition with pNet semantics: open transition of a composed pNet can be decomposed into open transitions of its composing sub-pNets, and conversely, from the open transitions of sub-pNets, an open transition of the composed pNet can be built.

-We start with decomposition: from one open transition of $P[Q]_{j_0}$, we exhibit corresponding behaviours of $P$ and $Q$, and determine the relation between their predicates: \begin{lemma}[Open transition decomposition ] Consider two pNets $P$ and $Q$ that are not pLTSs\footnote{A similar lemma can be proven for a pLTS $Q$}.
-Let $\Leaves(Q)=p_l^{l\in L_Q}$; suppose:
+We start with a decomposition property: from one open transition of $P[Q]_{j_0}$, we exhibit corresponding behaviours of $P$ and $Q$, and determine the relation between their predicates. \begin{lem}[Open transition decomposition ] Consider two pNets $P$ and $Q$ that are not pLTSs\footnote{A similar lemma can be proven for a pLTS $Q$}.
+Let $\Leaves(Q)=p_l^{l\in L_Q}$ and suppose: